-Wag the Dog - The President's re-election campaign is hit by a sex scandal and political operative Robert DeNiro is brought in to distract the public by creating a fake war, using the show biz talents of Hollywood producer Dustin Hoffman.
+The President's re-election campaign is hit by a sex scandal and political operative Robert DeNiro is brought in to distract the public.
+He creates a fake war using the show biz talents of Hollywood producer Dustin Hoffman.
 The timing was fortuitous, it was released just before Monica Lewinsky became famous.

 700 years in the future, the Earth has become too full of trash for people to live on.
 The sole remaining life is "Wall-E," a trash compacting robot and his pet cockroach.
 The humans fled to live in a shopping mall in space where they live monotonous lives of consumerism, too distracted to notice they lost their planet.
 Through a series of adventures too preposterous to recount the humans eventually realize they have to return home and learn to grow food again so they can eat pizza.
 Wall-E is a production of Pixar, part of the Disney empire.
 It is the first Disney film I've paid money to see as an adult.